 We've called for boneless thighs in this recipe.
 You could easily use whole bone-in thighs, for a deeper flavor from the bones, just cook a little longer and remove the meat from the bones to shred.

-- 1 to 1 1/2 cups canola or corn oil for frying
+- 1 to 1 1/2 cups extra virgin olive oil, peanut oil, canola oil, or corn oil

 - 6 corn tortillas

 - 3 cloves of garlic, minced

 - 1 habanero chile, seeded and minced